 |8k @ 120Hz|

 HDMI is technically superior thanks to the recent release of HDMI 2.1, which surpasses the capabilities of DisplayPort 1.4, but no 2.1 monitors have been announced.
 When comparing DisplayPort 1.4 and HDMI 2.0, DisplayPort is superior.
-DisplayPort had originally announced plans for a new standard beyond 1.4, but these plans were delayed with the announcement of HDMI 2.1.
+DisplayPort 2.0 has been announced, and it has a higher maximum bandwidth than HDMI 2.1.
+As of 08/08/2019, no DisplayPort 2.0 devices have been announced though, and it may be some time before anything new is released that supports it.

 First introduced in DisplayPort 1.2, Multi-Stream Transport, or MST, allows you to connect multiple displays to a single DisplayPort port on your computer.
 Although the total bandwidth can't exceed the maximum bandwidth of the port you are using, in theory, this technology allows you to run up to 63 separate displays on a single port.
 This device chaining can be done either from one display to another, a technique known as "daisy-chaining", or through an external hub.